 There’s still a chance of course that the person to whom the job is offered will have problems but that chance is much reduced if the process from job analysis to selection instruments is followed diligently as we’ve outlined here.

 Should you be interested in talking further about selection or should you want us to help you with recruitment and selection, do call us.
 TimelessTime is not a recruitment or search agency and we value our independence from the search activity.
 We have relationships with many recruitment consultants who have significant experience in working from person specification to candidate pool and we can manage the recruitment activity for any client to give a joined-up activity from job analysis to job offer.
-See the TimelessTime website for more and for contact details.
+You might be interested in our recruitment case studies.